-We are currently conducting research into how much homeowners think certain home improvement will cost.
+We are currently conducting research into how much homeowners think home improvements will cost.

 On Average, How Long Does it Take to Replace a Kitchen Worktop?

-Kitchen worktops can either be easy to replace or in some cases can be a real PITA (pain in the ass).
+Kitchen worktops can either be easy to replace or in some cases can be a real challenge.

 The walls in most kitchens are not perfectly straight so the worktop usually needs to be scribed and cut to fit.